In this article

 If your insurer is leaving the market, you'll need to pick a new health plan.
 Here are some tips for picking the plan that will best fit your needs and budget.
 If you're undergoing treatment for a health condition, you'll want to make sure that the new plan includes your doctors in its network and your prescriptions in its formulary.

-In most cases – including the Aetna/CVS exit at the end of 2025 –carriers exit the market at the end of the year.
+In most cases – including the Aetna/CVS exit and all of the other end-of-2025 carrier exits listed above – carriers exit the market at the end of the year.
 So you'd have been starting over with a new deductible and out-of-pocket maximum on January 1 even if your plan had been able to renew.
 (All ACA-compliant individual/family health plans follow the calendar year.)

 If your carrier is leaving the market mid-year, you'll need to prepare yourself for the fact that you'll likely be starting over at $0 in out-of-pocket spending when your new plan takes effect.
-As of May 1, 2025, however, no Marketplace insurer had announced a mid-year 2025 exit.
+As of late September, 2025, however, no Marketplace insurer had announced a mid-year 2025 exit.

 When can I enroll in a new plan if my carrier is exiting the market?